Background pattern

 The usual maintenance dose is 800 mg once a day.

-The dose may be increased to 1,200 mg once a day, depending on how you respond to Esran.
-If you are taking this medication alone (monotherapy), your doctor may consider increasing the dose to 1,600 mg once a day.
+Depending on how you respond to Esran, the dose may be increased to 1,200 mg once a day.
+If you are taking this medicine only (monotherapy), your doctor may consider increasing the dose to 1,600 mg once a day.

 Patients with kidney problems

 If you have kidney problems, you will usually be given a lower dose of eslicarbazepine.
 Your doctor will determine the correct dose for you.
-This medication is not recommended if you have severe kidney problems.
+This medicine is not recommended if you have severe kidney disease.

-If you are an older person and taking Esran in monotherapy, the dose of 1,600 mg is not suitable for you.
+If you are an elderly patient and are taking Esran as monotherapy, the 1,600 mg dose is not suitable for you.

 Maintenance dose

-The dose may be increased by 10 mg per kg of body weight, at intervals of one or two weeks, up to 30 mg per kg of body weight.
+Depending on the response to Esran, the dose may be increased by 10 mg per kilogram of body weight, at intervals of one or two weeks, up to 30 mg per kilogram of body weight.
 The maximum dose is 1,200 mg once a day.

 Children ≥ 60 kg